trek-view/gopro2gsv/README.md

 Both these tools accept video uploads containing either CAMM or GPMF telemetry tracks.

-To suport this workflow GoPro2GSV;
+To suport this workflow GoPro2GSV supports a photo and timelapse mode.

+Photo mode:

-* takes timelapse images and converts them into a video (with GPMF telemetry)
+1. takes timelapse images (equirectangular) and converts them into a single video with a GPMF or CAMM telemetry track
+2. optionally adds a nadir to the resulting video
+3. stores output to local filesystem
+4. uploads video to GSV
+5. stores records in database

+Video mode:

+1. takes video (equirectangular) with GPMF data
-* adds a nadir to all inputted or converted videos
+2. optionally adds a nadir to the resulting video

-The output will provide a video that can be uploaded directly to [Google StreetView Studio](https://streetviewstudio.maps.google.com/).
+3. stores output to local filesystem
+4. uploads video to GSV
+5. stores records in database

 GoPro2GSV only officially supports GoPro Fusion and GoPro MAX cameras where the image or video has been shot in 360 mode (`equirectangular`).